theRealAph/ScopeLocals/README.md

 Data shared by a component running in the request-handling thread needs to be available to components running in child threads.
 Otherwise, when user code running in a child thread calls the data access component, that component — now also running in the child thread — will be unable to check the `Principal` shared by the server component running in the request-handling thread.
 To enable cross-thread sharing, scoped values can be inherited by child threads.

-The preferred mechanism for user code to create virtual threads is the Structured Concurrency API ([JEP 428](https://openjdk.java.net/jeps/428)), specifically the class [`StructuredTaskScope`](https://download.java.net/java/early_access/loom/docs/api/jdk.incubator.concurrent/jdk/incubator/concurrent/StructuredTaskScope.html). scoped values in the parent thread are automatically inherited by child threads created with `StructuredTaskScope`.
+The preferred mechanism for user code to create virtual threads is the Structured Concurrency API ([JEP 428](https://openjdk.java.net/jeps/428)), specifically the class [`StructuredTaskScope`](https://download.java.net/java/early_access/loom/docs/api/jdk.incubator.concurrent/jdk/incubator/concurrent/StructuredTaskScope.html).
+Scoped values in the parent thread are automatically inherited by child threads created with `StructuredTaskScope`.
 Code in a child thread can use bindings established for a scoped value in the parent thread with minimal overhead.
 Unlike with thread-local variables, there is no copying of a parent thread's scoped value bindings to the child thread.

 Here is an example of scoped value inheritance occurring behind the scenes in user code, in a variant of the `Application.handle(...)` method called from `Server.serve(...)`.
 The user code calls `StructuredTaskScope.fork(...)` (1, 2) to run the `findUser()` and `fetchOrder()` methods concurrently, in their own virtual threads.
 Each method calls the data access component (3), which as before consults the scoped value `PRINCIPAL` (4).
 Further details of the user code are not discussed here; see [JEP 428](https://openjdk.java.net/jeps/428#Description) for information.